Telefonica/mistica-android/UPGRADING.md

 ### Changes in FeedbackScreenView
 - `TYPE_CUSTOM` has been removed.
 Use `TYPE_INFO` instead, it allows custom icon or animation.
 - `shouldAnimateOnAttachedToWindow` is now private.
 Use method `setShouldAnimateOnAttached()` or xml attribute `app:shouldAnimateOnAttached` instead.

+## Upgrade to version 9.3.0
+MisticaButton is a wrapper to be used in traditional views that uses under the hood the Button() composable.
+We should start migrating the links from Button to MisticaButton when not using compose as the latest one adds the ability to set a chevron.